-Even though World Happiness Report 2016 states that more a country attains gender equality more they will be happy because of equitable distribution of assets, a detailed analysis of these two reports shows otherwise.
+It seems, there is an interesting correlation between happiness and gender equality.
+Today I will tell you that using global reports published on happiness and gender equality.
+Even though World Happiness Report in 2016 stated that the more a country attains gender equality, the more they will be happy because of equitable distribution of assets, a detailed analysis of these two reports however proved otherwise.

-A comparison of top 20 happy countries from 2016 World Happiness Report and their corresponding ranking in terms of Gender Equality as mentioned in 2016 Global Gender Gap Report it is found that 13 out of 20 countries that had gained maximum happiness in last one decade have all slipped in their gender equality ranking –
+A comparison of top 20 most happy countries in 2016 World Happiness Report and their corresponding ranking of Gender Equality as mentioned in 2016 Global Gender Gap Report found that 13 out of 20 countries that had gained maximum happiness in last one decade have all slipped in their gender equality ranking –

-Out of rest of the seven countries, such data was not available for three countries and only four countries have shown improvement in gender parity while being happy.
+Out of rest of the seven countries, such data was not available for three countries and only the other four countries have shown improvement in gender parity while also being happier.

 It is also observed that out of the top 20 countries in Gender Equality per 2016 Global Gender Gap Report, only six countries viz.
 Norway, Philippines, Nicaragua, Switzerland, Germany, and Latvia have shown improvements in happiness and twelve countries have shown a decline –